stackhpc/ansible-slurm-appliance/ansible/roles/autoscale/README.md

 Partitions/groups defining `cloud_nodes` may or may not also contain non-CLOUD state nodes (i.e. nodes in a matching inventory group).
 For CLOUD-state nodes, memory and CPU information is retrieved from OpenStack for the specified flavors.
 The `stackhpc.openhpc` group/partition options `ram_mb` and `ram_multiplier` and role variable `openhpc_ram_multiplier` are handled exactly as for non-CLOUD state nodes.
 This implies that if CLOUD and non-CLOUD state nodes are mixed in a single group all nodes must be homogenous in terms of processors/memory.

 Some examples are given below.
 Note that currently monitoring is not enabled for CLOUD-state nodes.

-### Other variables

-- `autoscale_clouds`: Optional, path to a `clouds.yaml` file containing a single cloud.
-Defaults to `~/.config/openstack/clouds.yaml`.
-It is recommended this is an [application credential](https://docs.openstack.org/keystone/latest/user/application_credentials.html).
-This can be created in Horizon via Identity > Application Credentials > +Create Application Credential.
-The usual role required is `member`.
-Using access rules has been found not to work at present.
-Note that the downloaded credential can be encrpyted using `ansible-vault` to allow it to be committed to source control.
-It will automatically be decrypted when copied onto the compute nodes.

-TODO: what about suspend_excl
-The following variables are likely to need tuning for the specific site/instances:
-- `autoscale_suspend_time`: Optional, default 120s.
-See `slurm.conf` parameter [SuspendTime](https://slurm.schedmd.com/archive/slurm-20.11.7/slurm.conf.html#OPT_SuspendTime).
-- `autoscale_suspend_timeout`: Optional, default 30s.
-See `slurm.conf` parameter [SuspendTimeout](https://slurm.schedmd.com/archive/slurm-20.11.7/slurm.conf.html#OPT_SuspendTimeout).
-- `autoscale_resume_timeout`: Optional, default 300s See `slurm.conf` parameter [ResumeTimeout](https://slurm.schedmd.com/archive/slurm-20.11.7/slurm.conf.html#OPT_ResumeTimeout).

-The following variables have defaults useful for debugging autoscaling, but may be altered for production:
-- `autoscale_show_suspended_nodes`: Optional, default `true`.
-Whether to show suspended/powered-down nodes in `sinfo` etc. See `slurm.conf` parameter [PrivateData - cloud](https://slurm.schedmd.com/archive/slurm-20.11.7/slurm.conf.html#OPT_cloud).
-- `autoscale_debug_powersaving`: Optional, default `true`.
-Log additional information for powersaving, see `slurm.conf` parameter [DebugFlags - PowerSave](https://slurm.schedmd.com/archive/slurm-20.11.7/slurm.conf.html#OPT_PowerSave_2).
-- `autoscale_slurmctld_syslog_debug`: Optional, default `info`.
-Syslog logging level.
-See `slurm.conf` parameter [SlurmctldSyslogDebug](https://slurm.schedmd.com/archive/slurm-20.11.7/slurm.conf.html#OPT_SlurmctldSyslogDebug).

 ### Examples